Technology Department Courses

 0494 Full Year 1 Credit Grade 12

-Prerequisites: Students must have successfully completed Introduction to Engineering Design (PLTW) AND three of the six following courses: Computer Integrated Manufacturing, Digital Electronics, Civil Engineering & Architecture, Principles of Engineering, Software Engineering, or Python and Multimedia.
+Prerequisites Engineering: Students must have successfully completed Introduction to Engineering Design (PLTW) AND three of the six of the following courses: Computer Integrated Manufacturing, Digital Electronics, Civil Engineering Architecture, Principles of Engineering, Software Engineering, Computer Science, Python & Multimedia.

 DESIGN AND DRAWING FOR PRODUCTION